-Motion: THAT the Board Finance and Property Committee, on the recommendation of the GFC Academic Planning Committee, recommend that the Board of Governors approve the proposal from the University Administration for the establishment of proposed new Market Modifiers and proposed increases to existing Market Modifiers, as set forth in Attachments 1 and 2, with all changes regarding these Market Modifiers to be implemented as noted in these attachments, subject to the final approval of the Minister of Innovation and Advanced Education (IAE).
+Motion: THAT the Board of Governors, on the recommendation of the Board Finance and Property Committee and the GFC Academic Planning Committee, approve the proposal from the University Administration for the establishment of proposed new Market Modifiers and proposed increases to existing Market Modifiers, as set forth in Attachments 1 and 2, with all changes regarding these Market Modifiers to be implemented as noted in these attachments, subject to the final approval of the Minister of Innovation and Advanced Education (IAE).

-Action Requested ☐ Approval ☐ Recommendation ☐ Discussion/Advice ☐ Information Proposed by Provost and Vice-President (Academic) Presenters Olive Yonge, Interim Provost and Vice-President (Academic); Phyllis Clark, Vice-President (Finance and Administration); Subject Introduction of Market Modifiers in specified Faculties and programs and proposed increases to existing Market Modifiers
+Action Requested Approval Recommendation Discussion/Advice Information Proposed by Provost and Vice-President (Academic) Presenters Olive Yonge, Interim Provost and Vice-President (Academic); Phyllis Clark, Vice-President (Finance and Administration); Subject Introduction of Market Modifiers in specified Faculties and programs and proposed increases to existing Market Modifiers

-Responsibility Provost and Vice-President (Academic) The Purpose of the Proposal is Recommendation to approve new Market Modifiers in select Faculties (please be specific) and programs and proposed increases to existing Market Modifiers, as outlined in Attachments 1 and 2.
+Responsibility Provost and Vice-President (Academic) The Purpose of the Proposal is (please be specific) Approval of new Market Modifiers in select Faculties and programs and proposed increases to existing Market Modifiers, as outlined in Attachments 1 and 2.
 The Impact of the Proposal is The primary goal will be to maintain and add to the suite of services expected by students in the programs which enhance the student's education.
 The Market Modifier increase requests are primarily directed toward enhancing student development and instruction in communication skills, leadership, internship support, technical competencies, and career support, as well as financial aid, student clubs, and activities.
-Replaces/Revises (e.g., N/A policies, resolutions) Timeline/Implementation Date The new Market Modifiers and revisions to existing Market Modifiers are • to be implemented as set out in Attachments 1 and 2.
+Replaces/Revises (e.g., policies, resolutions) N/A Timeline/Implementation Date The new Market Modifiers and revisions to existing Market Modifiers are to be implemented as set out in Attachments 1 and 2.
 Estimated Cost See attached documents for detail.
 Sources of Funding See attached documents for detail.
 Notes On December 22, 2014, the Minister of Innovation and Advanced Education (IAE) announced his acceptance of tuition increases as proposed by the University of Alberta.
 Approval of these tuition increases needs to be finalized in Ministerial Orders.
 Administration continues to work with IAE to confirm details, including grandfathering, phasing timelines, and student applicability.